shenwei356/seqkit/doc/docs/usage.md

 When flag -d given, regular expression may be wrong.
 For example: "\w" will be wrongly converted to "\[AT]".

+Mismatch is allowed using flag "-m/--max-mismatch", but it's not fast enough for large genome like human genome.
+Though, it's fast enough for microbial genomes.

 Usage:
   seqkit locate [flags]